China an unspoken focus as Biden woos African leaders

 Don Graves, deputy secretary of commerce, said this week that U.S. companies brought leading technologies and standards "as opposed to bringing in tens of thousands of our own workers," thinly veiled criticism of long-standing practices by Chinese companies that have angered Africans.

-It's not all about economic sway - Washington has been alarmed by China's efforts to establish a military foothold on including on the Atlantic coast in Equatorial Guinea.
+It's not all about economic sway - Washington has been alarmed by China's efforts to establish a military foothold in Africa including on the Atlantic coast in Equatorial Guinea.

 For their part, many African leaders reject the idea that they need to choose between the United States and China.